 The critique of the glorification of unhealthy behaviors does not mean that these shouldn’t be discussed.
 However, the rise of the sad girl persona has not led to a proper discussion of women’s mental illness, and instead, there has been a commodification of it.
 For instance, the music industry is not interested in finding the root of the damage, instead, they expect artists to display their trauma just to make them relatable and capitalize out of it.
 This is why there is constant pressure for “sad indie girls” in the industry to always be sad.
 For instance, this year, when Lorde and Billie Eilish released “happier” songs, people complained that they were not “sad enough”, as if there is an expectation for women to be in perpetual pain — much like Fleabag’s claim of pain being innate in women’s bodies.
 Women’s sadness gets fixated on, simplifying their complexity.
 For instance, Phoebe Bridgers — ”sad” indie darling — has argued that she does not “want to sell people the idea that wallowing in your own misery is the thing”.
 In spite of having songs about depression and toxic relationships, she also has songs that celebrate solitude and recovery.
 However, she is still often reduced to simply being a “sad girl”.
 Mitski is similarly, a complex artist and a lyrical genius like Bridgers.
 She also has noted that fans also are intensely keen on her sadness.
 In order to subvert her sad girl label, her last EP, Be the Cowboy, is full of songs about overdramatized characters, emphasizing that her songs are not solely biographical and about her sadness.
 However, she is nevertheless known as “the Asian sad girl”.

 In spite of Phoebe and Mitski’s efforts to distance themselves from the sad girl persona, every TikTok I’ve seen about “sad girls” —whether it is a POV about being “a girl interrupted” or a video recommending “femcel books” —has their songs as audios.
-They are not entirely to be blamed, however.
+They are not entirely to be blamed.
 Girls on TikTok claim that “men will never understand what it is like to be a Phoebe Bridgers, Mitski, My Year of Rest and Relaxation, Fleabag, type of girl”.
 They are right, they don’t understand.
 However, the reason why nobody understands these girls is ironically because these women are treated as personas.
 Their characters are flattened and their unhealthy behaviors are romanticized.
 This treatment demonstrates there is no interest in actually addressing women’s collective and societal pain or their individual mental health issues.
-However, a full circle happens: precisely because of this lack of interest in mental health, girls emulate and glorify self-destructive characters in order to cry for help.
+And then, a full circle happens: precisely because of this lack of interest in mental health, girls emulate and glorify self-destructive characters in order to cry for help.
 After all, more than half a century has passed since the release of The Bell Jar, and although now you don’t get lobotomized if you tell most people you suffer from depression, the best you get is a pat on the back — and whenever that happens, it feels like the bell jar has been there asphyxiating you all along.

 Written by Emilia Barriga